 But the mind just loves to wander.
 It can easily spiral a thought into fantastical daydreams or nightmarish scenarios, and it’s skilled at making mountains out of molehills.
 Worry is a natural response to stress or uncertainty, but you can actually change the way that your body and mind react to stress with practice.
-As Dale Carnegie outlines in How to Stop Worrying and Start Living, stress can be a constructive tool that propels you forward or it can be a dangerous pitfall into worry, self-doubt, and misery—what you choose to do with stress is up to you.
+Stress can be a constructive tool that propels you forward or it can be a dangerous pitfall into worry, self-doubt, and misery—what you choose to do with stress is up to you.

 Commit to pulling yourself off the brink of spiraling the next time you feel yourself having a negative knee-jerk reaction to stress.
 Pour more of your energy into imagining all the things that can go right rather than all the ways that something might go wrong.
 You don’t need to feel positive all the time, but a mental attitude that’s predisposed to worrying and overthinking will quickly wear you out and make you believe things about life and yourself that simply aren’t true.

 When it comes to worrying, less is more.
 Dare to believe more often that things might actually work out and just wait and see what happens.

 Fear and uncertainty can prevent us from being positive because it can feel like there’s no room for optimism.
 But even when you’re feeling anxious, stressed, or angry, there is room for positivity.
 If you can project fear, you can project positivity too.
 Take control over not only what happens to you but how you perceive it.